 What is a shaken espresso at Starbucks?

-It typically features the following elements:
+It typically includes the following:

-• Ice: The espresso is poured over ice in a shaker, which cools it down quickly and adds a refreshing element.
+• Ice.
+The espresso is poured over ice in a shaker, which cools it down quickly and adds a refreshing element.

 "Recently shaken espresso."